So was COVID-19 made in a lab in Wuhan by 'mad' scientists?

 “Given the enormous diversity of viruses in wildlife and their ongoing evolution, arguably the simplest and most cost-effective way to reduce the risk of future outbreaks is to limit our exposure to animal pathogens as much as possible.”

-They conclude: “While our intimate relationship with the animal world means we cannot build impregnable barriers, stronger action against the illegal wildlife trade and removing all mammalian (and perhaps avian) wildlife from wet markets will provide an important buffer.”
+However, they say stronger action against the illegal wildlife trade and removing all mammalian and perhaps avian wildlife from wet markets would provide an "important buffer”.

 |Current Australian coronavirus statistics - 24 April|